dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

-target method where the corresponding dynamic checks are omitted (for improved performance) and we can reclassify the call site as statically safe (which might affect the presentation of said call site in an IDE, or remove some hints/lints/errors).
+target method where the corresponding dynamic checks are omitted (for improved performance) and we can reclassify the call site as statically safe (which might affect the presentation of said call site in an IDE, or it might allow us to eliminate some hints/lints/errors).

 ```dart
 extension E on List<var X> {